Richard-J-OBrien/Richard-J-OBrien.github.io/UFC.md

 ### Purpose:

-The purpose of this project is to allow users to derive insights from UFC data that may aid in their improvement.
+The purpose of this project is to allow users to derive insights from UFC data and improve their understanding of the sport from a statistical perspective.

 To fulfill this purpose UFC data will be gathered, visualized, and analyzed to draw general insights.
 Varying levels of detail will be added to allow users to perform comparisons between individual fighters and weightclasses.